pleasantvik/react-testing-jest/src/component/Greet/greet.readme.md

 - Role refers to the ARIA(Accessible Rich Internet Application) role which provides semnatic meaning to content to ensure people using assitive technologies are able to use them

-# HTML elemnts and theor role
+# HTML elemnts and their role

 - button : button
 - h1-h6 : heading